SoftUni-Internal/interactive-content/EN/00-Defining-Classes/04-Methods.md

     }
 ```

-The most common use of the `this` keyword is to eliminate the confusion between class attributes and parameters with the same name.
+The most common use of the "**this**" keyword is to eliminate the confusion between class attributes and parameters with the same name.

 [/slide]

 [slide hideTitle]
-# ToString() Method
+# Method "toString()"

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Basics/01-Defining-Classes/EN/interactive-java-advanced-defining-classes-19-20-to-string-method-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]